Cyril Frisby: Later life

 Frisby died on 10 September 1961 at his home in Guildford aged 75; his wife had predeceased him by almost a year.
-He and his wife are buried in Brookwood Cemetery in Brookwood, Surrey.
+He and his wife are buried in Brookwood Cemetery (Plot 28) in Brookwood, Surrey.
 His son later donated Frisby's medals, which in addition to the VC included the British War Medal, the Victory Medal with Oak Leaf, the Defence Medal 1939–45, and Coronation Medals for 1937 and 1953, to the Coldstream Guards Museum, where they are on display at the regimental headquarters at Wellington Barracks in London.